“Pump it UP” vs. Turn it DOWN” Let’s Hear Each Other Out

 Why “We Follow OSHA” Isn’t Enough

-“We’re way under OSHA guidelines.
-We are Legally ALLOWED to go to 130 dB for almost 2 minutes — ”
+The argument might be: “We’re way under OSHA guidelines.
+We are Legally ALLOWED to go to 110 dB for 30 minutes — ”

 But here’s the issue:

-• OSHA standards are meant for industrial noise, not recreation.
+• OSHA standards are meant for industrial noise, not recreational listening.

-• Under OSHA, 25% of people (at 90 dBA) will eventually suffer hearing loss.
+• Under OSHA, 25% of people (at 90 dBA over a career) will eventually suffer hearing loss.

 How Do We Meet in the Middle?